CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/10-Introduction to Globus.md

 exercises: 2
 questions:
 - "What does Globus do and how can I use it with my data??"
+- "How does RClone improve data movement and management?"
 ---
 ### Objectives
 -  Have a basic understanding of Globus and how to move data